webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 ## Creating a Restricted Push Subscription

-The user agent includes the public key of the application server when requesting the creation of a push subscription.
+A user agent that wishes to create a restricted subscription includes the public key of the application server when requesting the creation of a push subscription.
 This restricts use of the resulting subscription to application servers that are able to provide proof of possession for the corresponding private key.

 The public key is then added to the request to create a push subscription.
 The push subscription request is extended to include a body.
 The body of the